 1.0 Introduction

-This article describes the IPMI SSL certificate renewal process on the Fortanix FX2200 Series 2 appliance.
+This article describes the IPMI SSL certificate renewal process on the Fortanix FX2200 Series 2 and FX3400 appliances.

 1.1 Intended Audience